uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_properties.rst

    .. code:: cpp

+      namespace oneapi::mkl::sparse {

-      enum class matrix_property {
+          enum matrix_property : std::int32_t {
-          symmetric,
-          sorted,
+             symmetric = 1 << 0,
+             sorted    = 1 << 1,
           };

-   TODO: Clarify are the properties meant to be used as a bit mask so multiple properties can be set?
+      }

+   Matrix properties are optional and "strong" guarantees.
+Unlike :ref:`onemkl_sparse_matrix_view`, the user must ensure that the handle's data holds all the given properties.
+A property can be set to optimize some operations.

    .. list-table::
       :header-rows: 1